Follow the Leaders to Stop Illegal Fishing

 Note: This article is part of the series Ending Illegal Fishing 2016

 Strong leadership is critical in the fight against illegal fishing.
 In 2015, European Union leaders continued to use their successful red and yellow card system.
 Under this system, countries that fail to enforce fisheries rules first receive a yellow card—a warning—and if they fall short in making changes, they are then issued a red card, barring them from exporting seafood products to the EU.
-In 2015, the EU issued warnings to Comoros, Taiwan, and Thailand and banned seafood imports from Sri Lanka, the only country to receive a red card last year.
+In 2015, the EU issued warnings to Comoros; Taiwan, Province of China; and Thailand and banned seafood imports from Sri Lanka, the only country to receive a red card last year.

 U.S. officials also showed strong leadership, joining Chilean officials in hosting the second Our Ocean conference in September to focus public attention on the threats facing the marine environment, including illegal fishing.
 The United States took another important step by ratifying the Port State Measures Agreement.
 That action marked a major achievement for the task force established by President Barack Obama in 2014 to fight illegal, unreported, and unregulated fishing.
 Last October, the U.S. also launched Sea Scout, a global initiative to help governments and stakeholders cooperate to make the best use of new technologies for at-sea fisheries enforcement.